nyreed/patch-itunes/README.md

 4. Codesign the patched application (mandatory for ARM macs)."
 5. Install the app into /Applications."

-### NOTE
+### ISSUE

-For whatever reason, iTunes will NOT RUN if the following file is not present.
+For whatever reason, iTunes will CRASH with "An unknown error occured (13021)." if the following file is not present.

 	~/Music/iTunes/iTunes Library.itl

-It does not need to be a valid iTunes library, something just needs to be present.
 If not, iTunes will instead attempt to create iTunes Library files in ~/.Trash, and crash with a "deny(1) file-write-data" error.
-I have no idea why.

-Additionally, if the following files are not present, iTunes will crash on first run, but will create these files, and then run fine the second time.
+How strange.

+As long as something, anything, is present at ~/Music/iTunes/iTunes Library.itl, iTunes will run.
+If it's not a real library file, iTunes will create one its place, and also create the following files.

-	~/Music/iTunes/iTunes Library Extras.itdb	~/Music/iTunes/iTunes Library Genius.itdb
+	~/Music/iTunes/iTunes Library Extras.itdb
+	~/Music/iTunes/iTunes Library Genius.itdb
+	~/Music/iTunes/Album Artwork
+	~/Music/iTunes/iTunes Media
+	~/Music/iTunes/Previous iTunes Libraries

+This script will create a dummy file at ~/Music/iTunes/iTunes Library.itl so that iTunes will run.

 ## Usage